Steve Boggs

 In 2014 when Bartone chose to start his own team, Boggs came with him and two have been racing and winning ever since under the Bartone Bros Racing banner.
 The team currently competes in NHRA’s Lucas Oil Drag Racing Championship with the Bartone Bros Racing Chevrolet Camaro with Californian Sean Bellemeur driving.

-Since the start of the team, they have won five championships and amassed 65 feature wins.
+Since the start of the team, they have won six championships and amassed 78 feature wins.